salessandri/homebrew_monorepo/README.md

-# Homebrew general binary formulaes for both MacOS and Linux distros
+# Homebrew generic binary formulaes for both MacOS and Linux distros